Norton42qq/hyprland-rice/README.md

 nano hyprpaper.conf
 ```

-5. Change the empty parameter to "," to your monitor's ID.
+5. Change parametr `monitor=` with your monitor ID.

 Once you have installed rice, it is advisable to reboot the hyprland session or the computer itself.